 Feeding the Hungry

 The foundation celebrates the graduation of two of its beneficiaries, Minnie Mbaabu and Angela Mwanzia.
-Both graduated with Bachelor’s degree in environment and education respectively.
-It was a dream come true and that’s what the foundation is there for, helping children realize their dreams by paying their tuition room and board
+Minnie graduated with a bachelor’s degree in environment while Angela graduated with a bachelor’s degree in education.
+For them, these were dreams come true, and that’s what the foundation is there for – helping children realize their dreams by paying their tuition, room, and board.

-Joshua Kasyoka is cared for by his old grandmother and joined the foundation in 2016 as a senior in high school.
-After sitting for the exams, he scored very poorly and could not be admitted in the university.
-After I learnt about his performance, I called him to find out if he would be willing to go back to school and improve his grades.
-Joshua did not hesitate but was ready to go back to form three which is junior high and work hard.
+Joshua Kasyoka is cared for by his aging grandmother and joined the foundation in 2014 as a senior in high school.
+After sitting for the final exams, he scored very poorly and could not be admitted in university.
+After Monica, the Founder and President of the Foundation, learnt about his performance, she called him and asked him if he would be willing to go back to school and improve his grades.
+Joshua did not hesitate and indicated he was ready to go back to Form Three, which is the equivalent of junior high, work harder, and aim at a better score.

-It is a great joy to see young men and women from poor and very needy homes take a step towards changing their lives.
+Joshua completed high school last year and performed very well and has joined the University.
+It is a great joy to see young men and women from poor and needy homes take steps towards changing their lives.